Hiltecher/legodrome/Animation/README.md

 <img src="../Snapshots/camera1.png" width="400"/>

-Putting the camera rig and keying it onto the main sequence.
+Putting the camera rig and keying it onto the main sequence and making final touches to the lightning to complete the scene.

 <img src="../Snapshots/camera2.png" width="400"/>